What is Artificial Insemination? (IUI)

 How Does Artificial Insemination Work?

-The IUI procedure is usually scheduled 24-36 hours after the HcG (human chorionic gonadotropin) injection is given to trigger ovulation.
+The IUI procedure is usually scheduled 24-36 hours after the hCG injection.
 Two hours prior to the IUI, the male’s sperm is obtained, washed, and concentrated.
 When the sperm sample is ready, a very small catheter is passed through the cervix and the sperm is introduced into uterus with minimal discomfort and no sedation.